syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Changing Doughnut inner radius

-You can change the doughnut chart inner radius using [`DoughnutCoefficient`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DoughnutSeries~DoughnutCoefficient.html) with respect to the plot area.
-It ranges from 0 to 1 and the default value is `0.4`.
+You can change the doughnut chart inner radius using the [`DoughnutCoefficient`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DoughnutSeries~DoughnutCoefficient.html) with respect to the plot area.
+It ranges from 0 to 1, and the default value is 0.4.

 {% tabs %}